byiringiroscar/gameboss/README.md

 # 📖 [Game Boss] <a name="about-project"></a>

-**[Game Boss]** Game Boss is a web-based platform where users can explore a variety of games and access their details, including the game's title, release date, platform, genre, and a brief description.
+**Game Boss** is a web-based platform where users can explore a variety of games and access their details, including the game's title, release date, platform, genre, and a brief description.
 Additionally, the application features a search function that allows users to find games they are interested in, as well as information on where the game can be played.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>